When the algebraic difference of two central Cantor sets is an interval?: Introduction

 Given any set $C \subset \R$, every bounded component of the set $\R \setminus C$ is called a gap of $C$.
 A component of $C$ is called proper if it is not a singleton.

-Let us recall the definitions of three types of Cantorvals (compare \cite{MO}).
-A perfect set $E \subset \R$ is called an M-Cantorval if it has infinitely many gaps and both endpoints of any gap are accumulated by gaps and proper components of $E$.
-A perfect set $E \subset \R$ is called an L-Cantorval (respectively, R-Cantorval) if it has infinitely many gaps, the left (right) endpoint of any gap is accumulated by gaps and proper components of $E$, and the right (left) endpoint of any gap is an endpoint of a proper component of $E$.
+Let us recall the definition of a Cantorval (specifically, an M-Cantorval).
+A perfect set $E \subset \R$ is called a Cantorval if it has infinitely many gaps and both endpoints of any gap are accumulated by gaps and proper components of $E$.